 The most significant effect was a reduction of VOC levels in the air. on Bus #1, the average VOC level was 4023 ppb, whereas VOC levels on Bus #2 were 1015 ppb, a 75% decrease on average.
 Aura Air units were also able to prevent VOC high-level peaks from reaching high values; maximum values at Bus # reached more than 50k ppb, whereas, on Bus #2, the VOC levels did not surpass the 16k ppb bar.

-Looking at PM 10 values, there was an improvement of more than 12.2%, from an average of 9.8 ppb to 8.6 ppb.
+Looking at PM 10 values, there was a 12.2%reduction that lowered levels from an average of 9.8 ppb to an average of 8.6 ppb.
 More importantly, we see a reduction in peak duration and, therefore, a decrease in the time of exposure to pollutant substances.

 A similar trend can be spotted in the PM 2.5 parameters with a reduction in average levels of PM 2.5 of 12%, from 8.3 ppb on Bus#1 to 7.3 ppb on Bus #2.